-It was a chilly Spring afternoon, and it seemed we were walking forever from our parked car on off of Landsdowne Ave in Hamilton.
+It was a chilly Spring afternoon, and it seemed we were walking forever from our parked car off of Landsdowne Ave in Hamilton.
 My father and uncle’s giant steps interrupted the pitter-patter of my six-year-old feet.
 I was on cloud nine, while for them it was just another trip to the historic Ivor Wynne Stadium.
+That was in 1986.

 As the stadium came into view, and the throngs of people waiting to gain admittance were revealed, I was hooked.
 It’s funny that, now, as a 33-year old man I don’t remember a single snap from my first game as season ticket holder.
 I do, however, remember the drunkard behind me spilling his beer on my head, and my mother’s reaction when my father brought me home.
 We’ve shared a few laughs over that over the years.
 It became part of our history of Ivor Wynne Stadium.